Larry Coryell

-Larry Coryell (born Lorenz Albert Van DeLinder III; April 2, 1943 – February 19, 2017) was an American jazz rock guitarist, widely considered the "godfather of jazz rock".
+Larry Coryell (born Lorenz Albert Van DeLinder III; April 2, 1943 – February 19, 2017) was an American jazz guitarist, widely considered the "godfather of fusion".
 Alongside Gábor Szabó, he was a pioneer in melding jazz, country and rock music.
 Coryell was also a music teacher and a writer, penning a monthly column for Guitar Player magazine from 1977 to 1989.
-He collaborated with a number of other high-profile musicians, including John McLaughlin, Chick Corea, Miroslav Vitouš, Billy Cobham, Lenny White, Emily Remler, Al Di Meola, Paco de Lucía, Steve Morse and others.
+He collaborated with a number of other high-profile musicians, including Miles Davis, John McLaughlin, Chick Corea, Charles Mingus, Wayne Shorter, Miroslav Vitouš, Billy Cobham, Lenny White, Emily Remler, Al Di Meola, Paco de Lucía, Steve Morse and others.

 Early life

 Larry Coryell was born in Galveston, Texas, United States.
 He never knew his biological father, a musician.
 He was raised by his stepfather Gene, a chemical engineer, and his mother Cora, who encouraged him to learn piano when he was four years old.

 In Coryell's teens, he switched to guitar.
 After his family moved to Richland, Washington, he took lessons from a teacher who lent him albums by Les Paul, Johnny Smith, Barney Kessel, and Tal Farlow.
 When asked what jazz guitar albums influenced him, Coryell cited On View at the Five Spot Cafe by Kenny Burrell, Red Norvo with Strings, and The Incredible Jazz Guitar of Wes Montgomery.
 He liked blues and pop music and tried to play jazz when he was eighteen.
 He said that hearing Wes Montgomery changed his life.

 Coryell graduated from Richland High School, where he played in local bands the Jailers, the Rumblers, the Royals, and the Flames.
 He also played with the Checkers from Yakima.
 Coryell then moved to Seattle to attend the University of Washington.